perez247/ngx-route-manager/README.md

 ## Use

 **Service**
 The service contains a `routes` property which should be of the custom generic type `ngxRouteType`.
 It is advised to use the `routes` from the service because some internal functions have been performed on it.
+This inlcudes instantiating the ActivatedRoute else you can use `ngxRoutes` for most of your tasks.

 ```
 import { NgxRouteManagerService } from  'ngx-route-manager';